 Following this, aspiring pirates and treasure hunters from across the globe set out for the Grand Line, the most dangerous and unpredictable stretch of ocean in the entire world.
 There, they hope to find Roger's ultimate cache, which would come to be known as the "One Piece".

-most popular manga in Japan, it is also considered one of the most popular manga ever created and translated in history, with over 32,343,809 copies sold in 2010 alone.
-Over 700 chapters have been published since the series' beginning in 1997, and the anime adaptation, which started in 1999, is reaching 600 episodes and counting.
+One Piece, a ridiculously popular manga by Eiichiro Oda, has also been adapted into an anime, movies, image songs, and so on; THE most popular manga in Japan known for its universal appeal with stories of entire families reading it.
+Among the most popular manga ever created and busting multiple sales records and with over 345 million volumes in circulation worldwide, over 1000 chapters have been published since the series' beginning in 1997, and the anime adaptation, which started in 1999, is reaching 900 episodes and counting.